 These bright and tart little lemon meringues are a modern twist on an old favorite!
 Who doesn't love a burst of lemon on a hot summer day?
-Dust these bite-sized meringues with lemon zest and powdered sugar for a dessert that will have everyone smiling!
+Top these bite-sized thumbprint meringues with tangy lemon curd, lemon zest and a dusting of powdered sugar for a dessert that will have everyone smiling!

 Jump to: